Ibrahim-Ola/time-series-python/README.md

-# Time Deries in Python
+# Time Series in Python

 ## Overview